Those who are familiar with the mechanics of an aquaponics system understand the importance of the continuous rising and falling of the water levels.

 The Process is Automatic

 Bell siphons work automatically with the support of Physics concepts.
 This makes the process very efficient for the farmers.
-You would not need to manually drain the grow bed which saves tremendous amount of time.
+You would not need to manually drain the grow bed which saves a tremendous amount of time.
 There is no need for a timer and other additional drainage equipment, which also helps save costs.

 Ensures Maximum Efficiency